PUBLIC RIGHTS PROJECT FELLOWSHIP

 What are typical responsibilities of a fellow?

-Fellows will work alongside colleagues in their government offices on affirmative litigation (including new case generation and ongoing affirmative litigation), coalition building and community engagement, policy research, and other projects developed with their placement offices as needed.
+Fellows will work alongside government colleagues on affirmative litigation (including new case generation and ongoing affirmative litigation), coalition building and community engagement, policy research, and other projects developed with their placement offices as needed.
 A fellow’s litigation docket will include exclusively affirmative work, defined as either:

 Litigation, potential litigation, or other enforcement strategies in a proactive capacity, in which the agency is the plaintiff, potential plaintiff, or amici on the plaintiff’s side; or